chef-boneyard/chef-fundamentals/slides/more-cookbooks/01_slide.md

 # Cookbook Dependencies

-Cookbook dependencies are implied when using part(s) of one cookbook in another, such as recipe inclusion.
+Remember, cookbook dependencies are assumed when using part(s) of one cookbook in another, such as recipe inclusion.

+Cookbook dependencies are explicitly defined in metadata.
+Use the "depends" keyword.
+This will cause Chef to download the dependency cookbook from the server.

 Downloading a cookbook as a dependency from another does not cause it to be applied on the node.
 It merely makes the code/contents available for another cookbook to use it.

-Cookbook dependencies are explicitly defined in metadata.

-Use the "depends" keyword in the metadata.

 # Cookbook Metadata